Horsey Gap Seals

 In 2016 The Friends of Horsey Seals registered as a charity (Registered Charity Number 1169539).
 The group works to protect the grey seals at Horsey from disturbance by the public, especially during the late autumn and winter months when the seals are mating and giving birth.

-Parking At Horsey Gap
+Horsey Gap Parking

 The car park at Horsey Gap is independently run and there is a pay and display machine.
 There are plenty of parking spaces and is a very easy walk to the sand dunes and seals.